KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 - end_lat: Latitude of the ending station
 - end_lng: Longitude of the ending station
 - member_casual: User type (member or casual)

+## Process
+>In the "Process" phrase, we will clean and transform the data for analysis.

+We will be using Jupyter notebook for process and analyze phrase.
+The file can be access [here]()